thecredibleway/thecredibleway-com/docs/jesus/life/beatitudes.md

 ([Deut 9](https://www.biblegateway.com/passage/?search=deut%209&version=NKJV)), Jesus now speaks on a mountain - but instead of handing down external rules; He calls people to a transformed heart reoriented toward God.
-These were not not rules or shallow moral sayings or simple encouragements, but a radical redefinition of what it means to be truly blessed, revealing the kind of people God looks upon with favour and the promises He extends to them.
+These were not not rules or shallow moral sayings or simple encouragements, but a radical redefinition of what it means to be truly blessed, revealing the kind of people God looks upon with favor and the promises He extends to them.
 By far this was the most profound vision of ethics the world has ever been seen.
+The word `beatitude` comes from the Latin word *'beatitudo'*, meaning *'blessedness'* or *'happiness'*.
+Together, let's unpack each verse and discover the wisdom within.

 :::tip The Beatitudes